Ganavi6221/AgrilQ/README.md

 2. Clone this repo.
 3. Run `flutter pub get`.
 4. Launch the app with `flutter run`.

+---

+## Contribution

+Pull requests are welcome!
+For major changes, please open an issue first.

 > Developed by **Ganavi K.E.**
 > A simple UI project inspired by curiosity and learning journey in Flutter 🚀